 Honestly, who their bio family is ultimately does not matter in any way.
 Putting the loss of your physical, daily, personal relationship with them into proper, non-grandiose historical context, consider how many people have succeeded in life who were orphans, who had limited to no contact with family members, or who only see or speak to family members for a few hours or days in every decade.

-For instance, consider the plight of immigrants who came to America in the 18th, 19th, and 20th century specifically.
-Think of all the generations of second born sons who left their families in Europe and moved to the United States, fleeing primogeniture in pursuit of narcissistic gains while abdicating taking personal responsibility for the continued success and caretaking of their birth family, family lands, and management of estate properties.
+For instance, consider the plight of immigrants who came to America in the 18th, 19th, and 20th-century specifically.
+Think of all the generations of second-born sons who left their families in Europe and moved to the United States, fleeing primogeniture in pursuit of narcissistic gains while abdicating taking personal responsibility for the continued success and caretaking of their birth family, family lands, and management of estate properties.
 And consider the plight of the young women who followed them.

 Millions of immigrants started a new life, never looked back, and most never saw their parents or siblings or extended family again.
 Those folks are the people American culture tells citizens they are supposed to emulate.

 Do you think their parents felt abandoned?
-Did their family members feel hurt, neglected, put upon, and abused because their relative chose to follow their own quest to go on an adventure to alleviate boredom?
+Did their family members feel hurt, neglected, put upon, and abused because their relatives chose to follow their own quest to go on an adventure to alleviate boredom?

 BOREDOM is at the core of most Cluster B people’s behavior.
 So is socially competitive thinking.

-Individuals fleeing Europe to avoid religious persecution were motivated by a different agenda than those who came to the United States because they were insanely jealous of the first born sons who inherited the right to own family property.
+Individuals fleeing Europe to avoid religious persecution were motivated by a different agenda than those who came to the United States because they were insanely jealous of the firstborn sons who inherited the right to own family property.